 Made from heavy-duty canvas and comes with a cord drawstring design for easy open and close.
-Sack is machine washable so you can use it Christmas after Christmas.
-Design includes space to write names for personalization.
+The sack is machine washable so you can use it Christmas after Christmas.
+The design includes space to write names for personalization.

 Santa sacks come with four different designs, each with room for personalization.
 Personalization can easily be done with a permanent marker.
-Bag also has a drawstring closure and can carry up to 110 pounds.
+The bag also has a drawstring closure and can carry up to 110 pounds.